siriusctrl/UniPublic/eodp/README.md

 ## LECTURE 4

 1. the motivation behind data preprocessing and data cleaning
-    - to impove the data quality from the following perspectives.
+    - to improve the data quality from the following perspectives.
     - Accuracy: correct or wrong, accurate or not.
     - Completeness: not recorded, unavilable.
     - Consistency: discrepancies in representaion.